Punktum-dk/epp-service-specification/README.md

 ### Contact Update

 This command does not support the setting and removal of status using the XML element: `contact:status`.
-The status is assigned by DK Hostmaster.
+The status is assigned by Punktum dk.
 See also information on the [update contact](#update-contact) command and the appendix with [Contact Status Codes](#contact-status-codes).

 <a id="disclosure-of-client-id"></a>